eva-llm/eva-run/README.md

 ---

+## Where is it in AI Testing Pyramid?

+`eva-run` is the **Unit Testing layer** of the EVA-LLM ecosystem.

+In a professional AI QA pipeline, you need different tools for different scales:
+* **Complex Scenarios (Agentic/Integration):** Use [`llm-as-a-jest`](https://eva-llm.github.io/llm-as-a-jest) for testing JSON structures, tool-calling, and multi-step flows where deep orchestration is required.
+* **Massive Validation (Statistical):** Use `eva-run` for high-volume, "atomic" probes.

+The goal of `eva-run` is to verify - at scale - that the model can answer correctly, logically, and consistently.
+It's not about complex business logic; it's about **statistical significance**.
+By stripping away the overhead of heavy test runners, we focus on one thing: hammering the LLM with thousands and millions of prompts to extract a **Measurable SLA**.

 ## Why are millions of tests important?

 In the era of the **EU AI Act** and similar regulations, massive empirical testing is perhaps the only way to demonstrate a meaningful SLA.
 Since AI is inherently non-deterministic, quality cannot be calculated mathematically — it can only be captured statistically through high-volume data.
 By running millions of tests, the quality mark becomes a statistically significant value rather than a lucky guess.